Surgical Procedures for Pancreatic Cancer

 When the pancreas is removed, the body can no longer make insulin.
 This controls the level of glucose in your blood.
 To keep it under control, you will need insulin shots.
 You may also need an enzyme pill.
 It's taken with meals to help your body break down the foods you eat.

 Surgeries on the pancreas are long and difficult.
 There are often serious health problems after them.
-If you need any of these, it will need to be done by a surgeon in a hospital with experience.
+If you need any surgery, it will need to be done by a surgeon in a hospital with experience.

 Depression is a common problem with pancreatic cancer.
 During a hospital stay, you may have counseling.